First Timer's Guide to Cannon

 The earlier you arrive, the closer you will park to the lodges & slopes and you'll find shorter lines at the Ticket Windows, Cafeteria & Rental Shop.

 There is seating upstairs in the Notchview Lodge, both rooms downstairs in the Peabody Lodge and upstairs in Peabody Lodge.
 Picnic / brown bag lunches are not allowed upstairs in the cafeteria area of Peabody Lodge or the Cannonball Pub.
 They ARE allowed in Notchview and the lower level of Peabody Lodge.
-Coolers are not allowed in lodges this season due to COVID-19 restrictions.
+Coolers are not allowed in lodges this season.
+See gear storage information below.
+You cannot leave bags, shoes, personal belongings in the lodges when you leave.

 Finding your way around